-- During the past year, we were required to conduct [2] Level 1 assessment(s).
-[2] Level 1 assessment(s) were completed.
-In addition, we were required to take [0] corrective actions and we completed [0] of these actions. - During the past year, we were required to conduct [0] Level 2 assessment(s).
-[0] Level 2 assessment(s) were completed.
+• During the past year, we were required to conduct [2] Level 2 assessment(s).
+[2] Level 2 assessment(s) were completed.
 In addition, we were required to take [0] corrective actions and we completed [0] of these actions.

 E. coli are bacteria whose presence indicates that the water may be contaminated with human or animal wastes.
 Human pathogens in these wastes can cause short-term effects, such as diarrhea, cramps, nausea, headaches, or other symptoms.
 They may pose a greater health risk for infants, young children, the elderly, and people with severely compromised immune systems.
 If E. coli bacteria is found, the water system is required to look for potential problems in water treatment or distribution.
 When this occurs, we are required to conduct assessment(s) to identify problems and to correct any problems that were found during these assessments.